 CREATE BETTER PLACES: By 2020 we will improve 2,500 public open spaces through working closely with communities, and public and private sector partners to create greener, safer and healthier neighbourhoods.

 PROMOTE GREENER LIVING AND WORKING: By 2020 we will support 100,000 people to reduce their energy and water use, by educating people about their use of household resources, their environmental impact and how to reduce these.

-At Groundwork London we also set ourselves tough targets each year to keep on reducing our own environmental impact, which can be seen in our Environmental Policy 2015/16.
+At Groundwork London we also set ourselves tough targets each year to keep on reducing our own environmental impact, which can be seen in our 2017 Environmental Policy Statement.
 To view our annual accounts please visit The Charity Commission's website.